luizbgomide/EclipsePhase2e-ptbr/src/10/03-social-movements.md

 ### Groups and Leaders

 The mercurial movement is composed of many small groups, few of which can claim a leading role.
 Their movement is not always unified or in agreement.
-Some AGIs decry society's focus on physical embodiment, while many uplift mercurials see their biology as core to their identity.
+Some AGIs decry society’s focus on physical embodiment, while many uplift mercurials see their biology as core to their identity.
 As AGI/uplift culture is a blank slate, there are also conflicts beween cultural innovators over direction and vision.

 Militant mercurials take a more radical view on social struggle.
 The Sapient Liberation Front is a cell-based direct-action group intent on economic disruption.
 They have hacked, sabotaged, and even bombed labs, offices, codehouses, and universities involved in uplift research and the trade in AGI/uplift indentures.